← Benchmarks | MechanismOS

 A Boundary Flip Sweep Pilot 6/6 boundary conf=0.671, interior conf=0.960, near_boundary flagged

-B Calibration Gate Pilot 4/4 weaker-support region correctly downgraded with explicit caution signaling
+B Support Gate Pilot 4/4 weaker-support region correctly downgraded with explicit caution signaling

 C Optimizer Hard Constraints Pilot 1/1 infeasible correctly detected, no constraint violations